jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 Probably the oldest Jewish joke:

 ~~~
-After smashing the first set of tablets, Moses returns with the second set.
+After smashing the first set of tablets, Moses returns
+with the second set.
-“I have good news and bad news,” he announces tothe assembled Israelites.
+“I have good news and bad news,” he announces
+to the assembled Israelites.
 “The good news is, I got Him down to ten.
 The bad news is, adultery stays in.”
 ~~~